enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 	alpha
 What's a type II error?
 	When we failed to reject the Ho, EVEN THOUGH there was a difference!
 (Bc well, the difference wasn'T big enough), which doesn't mean there's no difference between the data.
-Just that we can't prove, the two samples, taken from the same data, are significantly different => they may come from the same dataset => There's no activation of the voxel/cluster
+Just that we can't prove, the two samples, taken from the same data, are significantly different => they may come from the same dataset => There's no activation of the voxel/cluster what's the notation for type II error?
+		1-alpha = power procedure
 Problem with the standart Ho significant vale is that it's easier to have false positive.
 What should we use to id voxels/cluster that are so active, that that can't be done by random?
 	Using Family Wise Error and